sappelhoff/pyprep/README.rst

    cd pyprep
-   pip install -r requirements.txt pip install -r requirements-dev.txt pip install -e .
+   pip install -r requirements.txt pip install -r requirements-dev.txt pre-commit install pip install -e .

 Contributions
 =============

-Contributions are welcome!
-You should have read the references below.
-After that, feel free to submit pull requests.
-Be sure to always include tests for all new code that you introduce (whenever possible).
+**We are actively looking for contributors!**

+Please chime in with your ideas on how to improve this software by opening a GitHub issue, or submitting a pull request.

-See also our `CONTRIBUTING.md <https://github.com/sappelhoff/pyprep/blob/master/.github/CONTRIBUTING.md>`_!
+See also our `CONTRIBUTING.md <https://github.com/sappelhoff/pyprep/blob/master/.github/CONTRIBUTING.md>`_
+file for help with submitting a pull request.

 References
 ==========